-Figure 11.
-Location of campamentos in Taltal.

-- 31. Both cities are located in the Atacama Desert, and consequently have very dry conditions.
+- 26. Taltal is a small city (ca., 10,400 people in 2013) located about 195 km south of Antofagasta.
+It is also located in the coastal plain of the Atacama Desert, at the end-point of a large canyon (Figure 6).
+In 2011 the poverty level was very low (2.7%), well below the national average (INE, 2014b).
+About 25.1% of houses have sanitation deficit, which is well above the national and regional deficits (i.e., 17.0% and 13.7%) (INE, 2014b). - 27.
+Taltal also has campamentos, though the information available is not as detailed as for Antofagasta.
+Until May 2014, there were two campamentos with 67 families, one established in 2004 (Tiro al Blanco, 55 families) and the other in 2005 (Eusebio Lillo, 12 families) (TECHO, 2013; TECHO, 2014).
+The most recent information, from the 2016 cadastre, indicate six campamentos with 400 families (TECHO, 2016) (Figure 7, Table 4). - 28.
+Both cities are located in the Atacama Desert, and consequently have very dry conditions.
 However, the entire region has been affected by intense mudflows caused by flash floods generated by unusual heavy rain.
-The area is extremely dry and devoid of vegetation; therefore, the hard ground cannot absorb unusual rain. - 32.
+The area is extremely dry and devoid of vegetation; therefore, the hard ground cannot absorb unusual rain. - 29.
 The strongest mudflow recorded was in 199119 and was caused by unexpected and sporadic heavy rain (recorded rainfall about 42 mm).
 The balance was 91 dead,16 missing persons, 8,000 refugees and about USD 71 million in losses (ONEMI, 1994; Melin, 2011).
 The most recent mudflows occurred in March 2015 in Taltal, and August 2015 in Tocopilla20.
 The March 2015 event affected southern Peru and northern Chile.
-Campamentos are more vulnerable to mudflows because they tend to locate on the hillsides. - 33.
+Campamentos are more vulnerable to mudflows because they tend to locate on the hillsides. - 30.
 Vargas & Ortlieb (1997) found records of seven events of heavy and intense rain between 1916 and 1991.
 In all cases Antofagasta was flooded, but five times mudflows developed21.
-Garreud & Rutllant (1996) and Vargas et al., (2000) found that the unusual rain episodes which produce
+Garreud & Rutllant (1996) and Vargas et al., (2000) found that the unusual rain episodes which produce mudflows are linked to ENSO conditions.
+Liberto (2015) explain the conditions that generated the 2015 event. - 31.
+After the 1991 mudflow, protection works were built in priority gorges of Antofagasta22 and in Taltal.
+Taltal was supposed to be protected with the existing infrastructure.
+However, in March 2015 the structural measures were insufficient to withhold the strong alluvial flows.
+A key issue is that existing infrastructure do not incorporate the climate change factor. - 32.
+The present project contributes to implement Chile's national environmental policy expressed in the National Adaptation Plan (MMA, 2014) and the Climate Change National Action Plan 2017-202223 (PANCC-II).
+These national plans provide strategic guidance for the preparation of nine sectoral plans.
+Two sectoral plans are related to the present project: (i) the Climate Change Adaptation plan for Cities (to be ready during 2017), and (ii) the Climate Change Adaptation Plan for Infrastructure (under development).
+The present project will be the first initiative to contribute to implement the adaptation plan for cities.